sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 When a service is created, it is accessible on all pods on the cluster:

 - a service is hosted accross a cluster, not bound to a specific node:
-- a service accesible ONLY within the cluster is known as clusterIp, gets an IP addr attached to it:
+- a service accesible ONLY within the cluster is known as clusterIp, gets an IP addr attached to it from a predefined range :

 Nodeport service:
 - can expose app on a pods externally on all nodes on the cluster, gets an IP Addr